9x6/TUoS-MALDI-practical/initialR.md

 Within the project, we can set up as many files/scripts as we need.
 To keep a record of what we've done, we'll save any commands that we're running as R scripts or as R markdown files.

 Create a new R script file (File > New File > R Script).
 Save it as '00-PackageSetup.R' or similar in the project directory.
-Splitting code into multiple files can be useful as some parts of the will be run once, but other parts may go thorugh multiple rounds of changes and runs.
+Splitting code into multiple files can be useful as some parts of the will be run once, but other parts may go through multiple rounds of changes and runs.
 Numbering the files helps to provide a logical order of scripts, but make sure to also have a short descriptive name.

 In our new file, we can set up the packages that we'll use.
 Packages extend R's functionality, and we'll be using some that are specific to handling mass spectrometry data.
 Specifically, we'll set up MSnbase via [Bioconductor](https://www.bioconductor.org/about/) (a specialist repository for packages that extend functionality to handle biological data).
 From the default repositories we'll install MALDIquant and MALDIquantForeign: